BillyDM/billydm.github.io/content/blog/clarifying-some-things.md

 * Fast incremental compiles (or even better, hot-reloading)
 * Support for [pointer locking](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_Lock_API).
 Well ok, this is a pretty niche feature, but let me tell you if you do need it it really sucks if the UI library doesn't support it.
 * Bindings to other languages (especially a scripting language like Python or ~~Javascript~~ Typescript).
 This alone will make the project accessible to a *lot* more people.

-### Edit:

-Some more features that were brought up to my attention, as well as some more I thought of:

 * Detailed unicode text editing (single-line and multi-line).
 This is *very* hard to get right.
 * Ability to click links in user-generated text
 * Support for a variety of image formats, including SVG and GIF